adelbertc/cinema/README.md

 are data-parallelizable easy to parallelize and/or distribute across several machines.

+If your algorithm depends on the graph being connected, please ensure beforehand that the input graph is indeed connected before running.
+There is currently no mechanism to check if a graph is connected - I may add this feature in the future.

 Cinema includes one graph class (`UndirectedGraph`) and runs on three `Actor` subclasses: `GraphProducer`, `GraphDirector`, and `GraphGrip`.
 See below for